onlinecodewithme/odrive-bldc-motor-controller/docs/implementation_guide.md

    - Go to Sketch > Include Library > Manage Libraries
    - Search for and install "SoftwareSerial" if not already installed

-2. Copy the ODriveArduino library files to your Arduino libraries folder:
+2. Install the ODriveArduino library:

+   #### Method 1: Using Arduino Library Manager (Recommended)
+   - Go to Sketch > Include Library > Manage Libraries
+   - In the Library Manager, search for "ODriveArduino"
+   - Click "Install"

+   #### Method 2: Manual Installation
-   - Create a folder named "ODriveArduino" in your Arduino libraries directory
+   - Copy the `Arduino/libraries/ODriveArduino` folder to your Arduino libraries folder:
-   - Copy the ODriveArduino.h and ODriveArduino.cpp files to this folder
+     - Windows: `Documents\Arduino\libraries\`
+     - Mac: `~/Documents/Arduino/libraries/`
+     - Linux: `~/Arduino/libraries/`
+   - Restart the Arduino IDE

 3. Upload the ODriveRCControl.ino sketch to your Arduino:
-   - Open the ODriveRCControl.ino file in Arduino IDE
+   - Open the src/ODriveRCControl/ODriveRCControl.ino file in Arduino IDE
    - Select your Arduino board type from Tools > Board
    - Select the correct port from Tools > Port
    - Click the Upload button